manikandan-e/document/multi-host-postcode-gerrit.md

       This feature adds to detect,  when the hot plug-able host connected in the slot.
       Postcode D-bus interface needs to be created based on host present discovery(Host Field replaceable Unit D-bus interface ).

- - Create, register and add dbus connection for "/xyz/openbmc_project/hostX/state/boot/raw" based on Host discovery as mentioned above.
+ - Create, register and add dbus connection for "/xyz/openbmc_project/hostX(0,1,2.N)/state/boot/raw" based on Host discovery as mentioned above.
- - Read each hosts postcode from Platform Specific IPMI OEM handler(fb-ipmi-oem, intel-ipmi-oem,etc)
+ - Read each hosts postcode from Platform Specific OEM ServicesIPMI OEM handler(fb-ipmi-oem, intel-ipmi-oem,etc).
- - Send event to post-code-manager based on which host's postcode received from IPMB interface(xyz.openbmc_project.State.HostX.Boot.Raw.Value)
+ -  - Send event to post-code-manager based on which host's postcode received from IPMB interface(xyz.openbmc_project.State.HostX.Boot.Raw.Value)
  - Read host position from dbus property (debug card).
  - Display current post-code into the 7 segment display connected to BMC's 8 GPIOs based on the host position.